Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Smoke Test: Remove Ads from Protobuf in O(n)-Time

 It works!
-In one pass with no additional memory, I’m able to scan a huge 1.8 MiB chunk of jibberish-looking Protobuf data, and in the screenshot below only at the 30,593th byte (of 1.8 MiB) is our target found, and then backtracking ~600 characters yields our target field key to denature.
-Not only is this amazing, but I don’t even need to block *.googleadservices.com or URLs with /pagead/ in them; Those requests are never made in the first place, anymore.
+In one pass, with no additional memory, I scan a 1.8 MiB chunk of gibberish-looking Protobuf data.
+Only at the 30,593rd byte (of 1.8 MiB) is the target found, and backtracking ~600 bytes yields the field key to denature.
+Not only is this amazing, but I no longer need to block *.googleadservices.com or URLs that contain /pagead/; those requests are never made in the first place anymore.

 Successfully able to remove ads from the Protobuf response